Forward-Operators/prr/README.md

 4. Setup your API keys

-Copy `.env.example` - and save it as `.env`.
+Copy `.env.example` - and save it as `~/.prr_rc`.
 Fill in your API keys for OpenAI, Anthropic and others:

 ```bash
 # https://platform.openai.com/account/api-keys